 3) Spouse Maintenance

 Spouses applying for divorce in court use family dispute resolution because;

 1) It is faster than a court case

 2) You make your own choices

-3) Freewill to pick a date when you would want to have talks about the arrangements
+3) Freewill to choose a date when you would like to have a family dispute resolution

 4) It is less expensive

 5) Compared to a court case, it is less stressful